-OUTLINE
+OUTLINE.

 The Air Navigation Amendment Bill 1984 amends the Air Navigation Act 1920 to restrict the use of information obtained from cockpit voice recorders against crew members.
-Specifically, it precludes such use against crew members employed by Australian operators in criminal proceedings in Australian courts or as a basis for disciplinary action by an employer, and sets out the extent of the use of such information in civil proceedings in Australian courts.
+Specifically, it precludes such use against crew members employed, or engaged under contract, by Australian operators in criminal proceedings in Australian courts or as a basis for disciplinary action by an employer, and sets out the extent of the use of such information in civil proceedings in Australian courts.